Gatorade vs Prime: Is Prime Healthier Than Gatorade?

-Prime vs. Gatorade:
+Prime vs Gatorade:

-Which sports drink should I choose?
+Which sports drink should you choose?

 Water is the MVP of hydration drinks and should always be your first choice.
 However, if you’re reaching for a sports drink, comparing Prime vs Gatorade is important to help you find the healthiest option.

-Prime vs Gatorade: Comparison Overview
+Prime vs Gatorade: Initial Overview

 Gatorade and Prime Hydration take different approaches to meeting your hydration needs.